magomimmo/modern-cljs/doc/tutorial-19.md

 repository, which is the one we're going to use, has no restrictions and anyone may publish a lib into it.

-That said, if you want to push your own version of somebody else’s lib, which is our case, you should qualify the project name by putting `org.clojars.<username>/` in front of the project name in its `project.clj` file.
+That said, if you want to push your own version of somebody else's lib, which is our case, you should qualify the project name by putting `org.clojars.<your-username>/` in front of the project name in its `project.clj` file.

-### Create branches for publishing on clojars
+### Create the branches for publishing on clojars

-The above requirement forces us to go back and modify the name of the project for each lib and consequently update any reference to them in the others libs.
+The above requirement forces us to go back, modify the name of the project for each lib and consequently update any reference to them in the others libs.
 Due to the fact that we eventually want to pull request the upstreams repos, we need to create a new branch for each